xscorp/Notes/Kubernetes/README.md

 Pod replicas can be set similar to what we do in docker compose.
 Replicas allows us to specify how many pods to keep running at any point in time.

-There are two ways specify replicas - Through `ReplicationController` and through `Replica Sets`.
+There are two ways specify replicas - Through `ReplicationController` and through `Replica Set`.
 The formed is an older technique which is now replaced by the latter.

 To understand the usage of both, consider an `nginx` pod created using the following config:
 ```yaml